-With years of life and lifetimes-full of experiences behind me, there are days when images and words come tumbling along the edge of memory’s winds like so many scudding clouds.
-Living and working in West Africa, an academic life in Berkeley, open-ocean sailing and the joys of teaching have all shaped my life, and influenced my convictions.
+Today, as I write, images and words tumble along the edge of memory’s winds like so many scudding clouds.
+Living and working in West Africa, studying in Berkeley, open-ocean sailing and the joys of teaching have all shaped my life and influenced my convictions.